apsc160/cms_contest/daq_traffic/statement/statement.md

     - EW/NS: red from 12 s to 13 s
     - NS: green at 13 s
 - at 13.5 s, the EW button is triggered
-  - since the EW light is red at 13.5 s, this will cause the light to change at some point
+  - since the EW light is red at 13.5 s, this will cause the light to change (at some point)
-  - the NS light has *not* been green for 5 s yet, so it will turn green for a total of 5 s
+  - the NS light has *not* been green for 5 s yet, so it will remain green for a total of 5 s
     - NS: green from 13 s to 18 s
     - NS: yellow from 18 s to 20 s
     - NS/EW: red from 20 s to 21 s